kubernetes/website/content/en/docs/setup/on-premises-metal/krib.md

 * dynamic generation of a TLS infrastructure
 * composable attributes and automatic detection of hardware by profile
 * options for persistent, immutable and image-based deployments
-* support for Ubuntu 18.04 and CentOS/RHEL 7
+* support for Ubuntu 18.04, CentOS/RHEL 7 and others

 ## Creating a cluster